This is the Trace Id: cfc0328b4ed763aa16240cf5975974bf

 • Vector databases are used for semantic search, recommendations, retrieval-augmented generation (RAG), and image and video search.

-• Future trends include hybrid search and deeper integration with enterprise data systems.
+• Future trends include hybrid search, deeper integration with enterprise data systems, and broader adoption of vector search capabilities across database platforms.

 Vector databases explained